Memories of amplitude and direction coexist and compete in non-Brownian suspensions

 The complex interplay of structure and flow also leads to a second type of memory.
 Over many cycles of oscillatory shear, the suspension forms memories of strain amplitudes.
 Figure~\ref{fig:full}(c) shows that a stored amplitude $\gamma_T$ increases the viscosity sharply as the suspension is sheared past that strain~\cite{PhysRevLett.107.010603, PhysRevLett.113.068301}.
-While multiple amplitudes can be stored in the short term, eventually the suspension attains kinematic reversibility, with particles tracing the same path on both the forward and reverse cycles.
+The suspension attains kinematic reversibility, with particles tracing the same path on both the forward and reverse cycles.
 Viewed stroboscopically, their positions stop changing unless the amplitude exceeds $\gamma_T$~\cite{Pine2005-yg,PhysRevLett.113.068301}.
 A similar picture for amplitude memory arises in systems like charge density wave conductors, amorphous solids, and vortices in superconductors~\cite{RevModPhys.91.035002}.
 There is a critical amplitude $\gamma_c$ at which the number of cycles needed to reach reversibility diverges.
 Past this transition, a reversible state is unreachable, and memories are suppressed.

 In this Letter, we consider directional and amplitude memory together.
-We observe that these memories coexist and influence how each other is read out, but they become mutually exclusive when strains approach $\gamma_c$.
-Strikingly, memory of direction, memory of amplitude, and a reversible-to-irreversible transition are also found together in amorphous solids under shear, despite very different microscopic physics, suggesting a common way that uniaxial driving navigates the space of accessible configurations in many more non-equilibrium systems.
+We are inspired by research on cognitive working memory~\cite{pnas.1315171111, Hachen2021-pi}, where interactions between different kinds of memory, whether facilitative or inhibitive~\cite{McClelland1995,Dudai2004}, can support function.
+In suspensions, we observe that the two memories coexist and influence how each other is read out, but they become mutually exclusive when strains approach $\gamma_c$---implying that the structural motifs that encode these memories are distinct yet overlapping.
+Strikingly, memory of direction, memory of amplitude, and a reversible-to-irreversible transition are also found together in amorphous solids under shear, despite very different microscopic physics, suggesting a common way that uniaxial driving navigates configuration space in non-equilibrium systems.
 Our work establishes a more unified picture of history-dependence in non-inertial suspensions, and provides a non-trivial example of finite memory capacity in nonliving and living systems.